[As seen on TV voice]

 Do YOU want an easy way to instantly improve your Quality Score?

-If you answered YES, YES and YES, it’s time to master AdWords Ad Extensions.
-Satisfaction guaranteed (if you watch closely)
+If you answered YES, YES and YES, it’s time to master AdWords Ad Extensions – one of the key pillars to search advertising success.

 What is an ad extension?

 Ad Extensions are extra snippets of relevant information about your business that can be added to your AdWords text ads.
 These can include your business’ location, phone number, business ratings, and more (via AdWords Glossary)

 There are two categories of Ad Extensions: Automatic and Manual Ad Extensions.
 It’s important to note that ad extensions don’t always show, so be sure to keep the most important information in your text ad.
 More on that later.

 How are manual extensions different from automated extensions?